 Employing a carer or personal assistant can help your loved one live independently at home.
-However if you decide to appoint one privately there is a lot to consider.
+However if you decide to find live in personal care privately there is a lot to consider.

 What can a carer do?A carer or personal assistant can offer your loved one the support they need to lead as independent a life as possible in their own home.
 From shopping and cleaning, to bathing or overnight supervision, they can provide a helping hand.
 Assistance can range from just a few hours to full time helpers that live-in.
 Before you look for a carer, it’s important to work out how much help you need, when it would be most beneficial, how much you can afford and if any financial assistance is available.
 This way you can find the people with the right skills and experience to meet your family’s needs.

 How to finalise a contract with a carerThere are a number of options when employing a carer privately: you could use a care agency, find someone privately or use an introductory agency.
-There are pros and cons to all methods, and by weighing them up you can find the right person for you.
+There are pros and cons to all methods, and by weighing them up you can find the right live in personal care for you.

 Homecare agency:For many, this option can seem a lot less complicated.
 The agency will take care of a lot of the hassle, like handling payments, taxes and insurance.
 They’ll perform police checks and follow up references.
 The agency should check and monitor quality of care.
 The downside is you don’t have the same level of control and choice.
 You may find that it’s not always the same carer coming into your home.
 The extra work performed by these agencies also adds significantly to the costs, you should allow between £5 and £10 extra per hour for an agency carer, depending on your care requirements where you live.